moztemur/react-dialpad/README.md

 ## Features ##

-Component interaction is satisfied in two ways:
+Component interaction is achieved in two ways:

 	- Prop of `onActionInvoked` in order to listen actions invoked by user via UI buttons
 	- Component methods in order to update component